Cheick Condé: Venezia

+Beveren

+On 29 July 2026, Condé moved to Beveren in Belgium on a two-season deal.

 International career

 In March 2022, Condé received his first call up for the Guinea national team for the country's upcoming games against South Africa and Zambia.
 He debuted with Guinea in a friendly 0–0 tie with South Africa on 25 March 2022.
 In September 2022, Conde received a national invitation for Guinea's friendlies to play against Algeria and Ivory Coast, he played in both competitions.

 Style of play

 Condé has been described as a box-to-box midfielder, drawing comparisons to West Ham United midfielder Tomáš Souček from former Fastav Zlín manager Bohumil Páník.